Defisto7/youtube_clone/README.md

 ## Description

-This app allows you to watch youtube videos and search youtube videos
+Еhis app allows you to watch youtube videos and search youtube videos

 ___